lendominik/lendominik/README.md

 - 👋 Hi, I’m @lendominik
 - 🔭 I’m interested in C# and .NET Core development
-- 🌱 I’m currently learning C# and .NET Core through my studies and online courses on platforms like Udemy.
+- 🌱 I’m currently learning C# and .NET Core
 - 👯 I’m looking to collaborate on an exciting project related to .NET Core.
 - 📫 How to reach me: len.dominik13@gmail.com